kstep/mailproc/README.md

-The script provides a set of modules (`subprocess`, `os`, `sys`) and variables (`message` and `mbox` for current message being processed and current user's mailbox file), as well as helpers (`default_process()` function for fallback processing, `mkdir_p()` and `walk_message()`), so you can start writing your `~/.mailprocrc` file immediately without a lot of similar code like bunch of `import`s in the beggining.
+The script provides a set of modules (`subprocess`, `os`, `sys`) and variables (`message` and `mbox` for current message being processed and current user's mailbox file), as well as helpers (`default_process()` function for fallback processing, `mkdir_p()` and `walk_message()`), so you can start writing your `~/.mailprocrc` file immediately without a lot of boilerplate code like bunch of `import`s in the beggining.

 All you have to do is just analyze `message` (an `email.message` object) and act on it, and call